ArchangeLillith/Slots-Project/README.md

     <br>-Cash out button
     <br>-Perhaps a change game functionality?
     <br>-Lines in play if applicable, and bet per line if applicable
+* Sound design for a small win (% less than 100 of total bet), medium win (% to be decided upon), large win (% to be decided upon), and jackpot.
+Perhaps separate sounds for ruins pick me as well.

 <!-- SYMBOLS -->
 ## Symbols: